JoyLink/GoogleNotification/README.md

    Create a channel: https://get.slack.help/hc/en-us/articles/201402297-Creating-a-channel Get the slack token: https://api.slack.com/docs/oauth-test-tokens

-4. Open the parameters.py and fill in all the confidential of yours.
+4. Open the parameters.py and fill in all the confidential of yours and feel free to customize the SEARCH_KEY_WORD.